 He was said to have been brought in by Margaret Thatcher to “sort out” the BBC, serving as chairman from 1986 to 1996.

-Known as Dukie and officially a lord, Hussey was installed by the Thatcher government with the apparent intention of tackling the corporation’s perceived left-wing bias.
+Known as Dukie, Lord Hussey was installed by the Thatcher government with the apparent intention of tackling the corporation’s perceived left-wing bias.

 After World War II, where he served with the Grenadier Guards and saw combat in Italy, losing a leg, he joined Associated Newspapers, rising to editor of the Daily Mail.

-He later served as chief executive of Times Newspapers from 1971 to 1982 and waged a bitter dispute with print unions about modernizing technology that kept the company’s flagship Times and Sunday Times papers off the streets for nearly a year.
+He later became chief executive of Times Newspapers from 1971 to 1982, and waged a bitter dispute with print unions about modernizing technology that kept the company’s flagship Times and Sunday Times papers off the streets for nearly a year.

 He became chairman of the BBC after the death of Stuart Young.

-Hussey is survived by his wife Lady Susan Waldegrave, a lady-in-waiting to the queen and godmother to Prince William.
+Lord Hussey is survived by his wife Lady Susan Waldegrave, a lady-in-waiting to the Queen and godmother to Prince William.
 The couple had a son and a daughter.